Skip to content

 Time-of-use rate variations.
 Solar generation offsetting charging.
 Specific charging network subscription plans.
 Charging losses (typically 10-15% energy lost during AC-DC conversion).
 Battery degradation effects on usable capacity.
 Specific cold weather efficiency reductions.
 Workplace or destination charging that offsets cost.
 Variable petrol prices for comparison purposes.

-Common EV Charging Cost Mistakes
+Patterns Commonly Observed in EV Charging Cost

 Using EPA rated efficiency rather than realistic real-world figure.
 Not accounting for charging losses (actual kWh draw is 10-15% above battery capacity).
 Optimistic public charging percentage when reality requires more.
 Forgetting cold weather efficiency drop in northern climates.
 Not factoring workplace charging that may substantially reduce home charging needs.
 The calculator surfaces specific charging cost; drivers can model different scenarios to find realistic projection for their specific patterns.